microsoft/coyote/docs/concepts/concurrency-unit-testing.md

 This powerful testing ability, however, has one requirement: you must declare _all_ sources of non-determinism in your logic in a way that Coyote understands.
-Luckily, in most common cases you do not need to do much thanks to the awesome [binary rewriting](../tools/rewriting.md) that Coyote does to enable testing of unmodified programs.
+Luckily, in most common cases you do not need to do much thanks to the awesome [binary rewriting](binary-rewriting.md) that Coyote does to enable testing of unmodified programs.

 Out of the box, Coyote supports most common types and methods available in the .NET Task Parallel Library (such as `Task`, `Task<TResult>` and `TaskCompletionSource<TResult>`), as well as the `async`, `await` and `lock` C# keywords, and we are adding more types and APIs over time.
+You can read more about binary rewriting in Coyote [here](binary-rewriting.md).

 Take the simple example that was used to explain concurrency [non-determinism](non-determinism.md).
 Notice that the code below is using the C# `Task` type.
 Coyote understands this `Task` type and is